Shatranj

 In 2014, at nine years old, he beat two grandmasters at the Georgy Agzamov Memorial tournament in Tashkent.
 One year later, he became the youngest player to enter the top 100 juniors in FIDE history, at eleven.

 By 2018, at 13 years, 1 month, and 11 days, he had completed his three GM norms and crossed 2500.
 FIDE awarded him the Grandmaster title in April 2018.
-He became the second-youngest Grandmaster in history, behind only Sergey Karjakin, who achieved the title at 12 years and 7 months in 2002.
+He became one of the youngest Grandmasters in history.

 World Rapid Champion at 17